Murphy’s Golden Rules

 “Is that your bat hanging on the wall?

-His blue eyes follow her to the doorway, “She’s a tiger,” he tells me, “and since we’ve known each other, we care for each other.”
+Her blue eyes follow her to the doorway.
+“She’s a tiger,” she tells me, “and we’ve been taking care of each other since we met.”
 Care with the capital “C.”

 So many frequenters of Nong Khai’s Irish Pub have changed their lives in search of such precious medicine for the soul: a moment spent together, a caress, a “Good Conversation” that transcends language barriers.

-I think many people here have found it, just as I believe the night draws to an end for me.
+I think many have found it here, just as I think the night for me draws to a close.
 I look around for the last few minutes I have allowed myself and try to savour the atmosphere of a place that has shown me how exceptions, sometimes more than rules, often help you stay alive.

-As I leave, I think back to the last Murphy’s Golden Rules pill:
+As I leave, I think back to the last pill in Murphy’s Golden Rules:

 The light at the end of the tunnel is the beacon of a train pulling straight toward you.”